Motion to Take Note

 I will write to the noble Lord on the absolute detail about whether it could be refused.
 I am sure there will be circumstances under which it could be refused, and I can imagine the sort of circumstances that we might be talking about.
 As I have said, we intend settled status to be a very simple process, literally perhaps proving, perhaps with a gas bill or a rental agreement, that you are actually here in the UK.
 I will write to the noble Lord on the circumstances under which it might be refused.

 I was about to come on to the noble Baroness’s question about the ability of those currently resident in the UK to bring in family members after we leave the EU, such as the elderly member of that family.
-It is important to note that they will have the opportunity to do so by either applying under post-exit immigration arrangements for EU citizens who arrive after the specified date or by applying under the same rules as those joining British citizens.
+It is important to note that they will have the opportunity to do so either by applying under post-exit immigration arrangements for EU citizens who arrive after the specified date or by applying under the same rules as those joining British citizens.
 I hope that answers the question.

 I am sorry, but I have just one more point.
 It is another letter from someone who came here as a European and bought a property here but because of his work is now working abroad.
 Is that continuing tie of owning a property in Britain enough to establish his entitlement to apply for settled status?

-Can I write to the noble Baroness on that as well as I do not want to give her duff information either.
+Can I write to the noble Baroness on that as well as I do not want to give her duff information either?

 The noble Baroness, Lady Ludford, asked about the income threshold to qualify for settled status.
 EU nationals will not have to meet the income threshold.
 Further details on the eligibility criteria will be set out in due course, but the policy document sets out what the essential conditions will be—an applicant who arrived before the cut-off date and has been resident for five years and has had an assessment of conduct and criminality.
 That goes to my point, which I will clarify with the noble Lord, about refusal of settled status.